zzak00/nlp_with_transformers_visualizations/chapter3.md

 At the end of our encoder, we have output embeddings that maintain the same size as the inputs.
 They become more contextually aware.
-For example, if we refer to an "Apple phone", the word "Apple" will be updated at the end to be more "company-like" and less "fruit-like".
+For example, if we refer to an "Apple iphone", the word "Apple" will be updated at the end to be more "company-like" and less "fruit-like".

 ![figure 3](visuals/chap3visuals/encoder.png)
 To gain a clear understanding of how it truly works, let's begin with the first component.